 Hannes Herbst + Robert Freitag

-We are two designers and students of interior architecture at the Burg Giebichenstein University of Art and Design in Halle.
+We are designers trained in interior architecture, combining academic research with professional practice.
+Our studio brings together the perspectives of a graduated interior architect and an interior architecture student from the Burg Giebichenstein University of Art and Design in Halle.

 Our functional objects and interventions are intended to respond to spaces, to have the ability to structure and invite.